Trump wall - all you need to know about US border in seven charts

 And in October 2017, when the Trump administration revealed eight 30ft-tall wall prototypes - they were a combination of concrete and metal.

-Officials at the US Customs and Border Protection agency have said none of the Trump administration prototypes tested in 2017 met its operational requirements .
+Officials at the US Customs and Border Protection agency have said none of the Trump administration prototypes tested in 2017 met its operational requirements but did provide "valuable data".

-However, figures show that illegal border crossings have seen an overall decline since 2000.
+While figures show that illegal border crossings have seen an overall decline since 2000, they have been rising again since Mr Trump took office.

-In February this year, 66,000 people were apprehended after crossing the border illegally - the highest number in nearly a decade.
+In May this year, almost 133,000 people were apprehended after crossing the border illegally - the highest number for 13 years.

 This rising number of families includes those fleeing violence in Central America and surrendering themselves to US authorities at the border.
 Many have told officials that they fear returning to their home countries.